-The next section of the configuration file specifies for each of the databases outlined in section 2 the parameters - as described in section 1.2 - to be checked.
-These specifications are used to customise the profile databases for storing only relevant profile data.
-In the example we provide terminals (tty) are monitored for use outside the normal hours in order to detect physical or network security breaches and the number of characters transfered in order to detect attempts to transfer data outside the system.
-Commands (comm) and users (uid) have all their parameters monitored as these should quickly settle to an established pattern minimising false alarms.
 A subsequent divergence of any of the parameters is likely to be interesting.
 The database containing the users of a specific terminal is only monitored for the number of commands run from that terminal in order to catch intruders.
 Finally, the database containing data for every command a user executes (uidcomm) is monitored for the time that process is run, its use of CPU time, memory, and disk I/O, the number of times it was executed, and whether it was executed with superuser privileges.
-Divergence of these parameters can pinpoint Trojan horses, viruses, encryption crackers, and data browsers.
+Divergence of these parameters can pinpoint Trojan horses, viruses, encryption crackers, operation of distributed denial of service attack tools, and data browsers [8, 9].

 The last section of the configuration file contains the grouping tuples used to specify logical sets of terminals and users.
-In our example the users of the CAD application form one group (caduser) and the administrative accounts another (admin).
+In our example, the users of the CAD application form one group (caduser) and the administrative accounts form another (admin).
 All other system users are stored and checked as individuals.
-Records in the databases that are keyed by a user (uid, uidtty, uidcomm) will be reflect the behaviour of the whole group instead of a specific user.
-Similarly, some terminals that are shared in one room are checked as one group.
-Pseudoterminals (ptys) which are often used for network connections are also grouped together as they are assigned to incoming connections in a random way.
+After a process accounting entry is decoded, terminal and user names that belong to a given group are replaced by the name of that group.
+As a result, records in tables that have a user name as their key (uid, uidtty, uidcomm) will reflect the behaviour of the whole group instead of a specific user.
+Similarly, this method allows terminals that are shared in one room to be checked as a single group.
+Pseudo-terminals (ptys) - often used for network connections - are also grouped together as they are assigned to incoming connections in a random way.